 - At SEASALT we aim to charge £105/week rent which fits into the national ‘affordable’ category of less than 80% of the market average. (it’s actually 70% of £150!).
 We can do this because our rent money does not fund the lifestyle of a private landlord and instead is spent on paying off our mortgage/lease, paying our investors and reinvested into a house pot fun for repairs and improvements to our house.
 Furthermore, our lease with BHCLT gives members more responsibility over our house, possibly a bit more work, but it helps our members learn new skills and keeps our rents low.
 Therefore, the democratic nature of our housing model means that we incorporate 3 fundamentals into our affordability promise:

-- As we have discussed in our first aim of ‘Quality housing’, we will retrofit our house to the highest standards.
-The energy use of the house will be much closer to zero, meaning low energy bills and modern appliances renovated rooms and a landscaped garden will provide good value for money.
+2. As we have discussed in our first aim of ‘Quality housing’, we will retrofit our house to the highest standards.
+The energy use of the house will be much closer to zero This means low energy bills with modern appliances, renovated rooms and a landscaped garden which will all provide good value for money.

-- We aim to increase rents ONLY in line with inflation each year.
-Once our partners Brighton and Hove Community Land Trust have secured a sustainable model and progressed with future projects there is a possibility that rent prices might be lowered or at the very least kept within the national affordable standard of 80% of the local market average.
+3. We aim to increase rents ONLY in line with inflation each year.
+Once our partners Brighton and Hove Community Land Trust have secured a sustainable model, and progressed with future projects, there is a possibility that rent prices might be lowered and at the very least kept within the national affordable standard of 80% of the local market average.
 Watch this space for more information about this as our project progresses!

 All co-operatives should show Concern for Community’ one of the 7 co-operative principles.
 In theory, this could just mean supporting other co-ops and the communities that they work in.
 In practice, this might mean a whole lot of different things focussing on people and planet.